 |Dividend Rate of Return||Lower than non-cumulative preference shares||Higher than Cumulative preference shares.|

 |Credit Rating||It provides a higher credit rating to the issuing company.||It provides a lower credit rating to the issuing company.|

 The unpaid dividends on non-cumulative preferred shares (stock) are not carried forward to the subsequent years.
-If management does not declare a dividend in a particular year, there is no question of ‘dividends in arrears’ in case of noncumulative preferred shares.
-In non-cumulative preference shares, a company can skip the dividend in the year, the company has incurred losses.
+If management does not declare a dividend in a particular year, there is no question of ‘dividends in arrearsDividends In ArrearsDividends in Arrears is the cumulative dividend amount that has not been paid to the cumulative preferred stockholders by the presumed date.
+It might be due to the business having insufficient cash balance for dividend payment or any other reason. ‘ in case of noncumulative preferred shares.
+In non-cumulative preference shares, a company can skip the dividend in the year.
+The company has incurred losses.

 This has been a guide to non-cumulative preference shares.
 Here we discuss the advantages and examples of non-cumulative preferred stock along with its differences from cumulative preferred shares.
 You may learn more about accounting from the following articles –